spiral/docs/application/startup.md

 > You can easily redefine start() method in your `App` class to use your custom dispatcher.

 Read [this section](/http/flow.md) to know how HttpDispather work.

+> You can also set your own dispatched in App `bootstrap` method.